 YOU CAN DEDUCT the interest charged on your education loans, just like you can deduct the interest on a mortgage and on margin loans.
 But as with these other loans, the tax break on education loans comes with limitations.

 The ability to claim the deduction is subject to an income test.
-In 2020 and 2021, the deduction phases out if your modified adjusted gross income is between $140,000 and $170,000 and you’re married filing jointly, or between $70,000 and $85,000 and you’re single or you file as head of household.
+In 2021, the deduction phases out if your modified adjusted gross income is between $140,000 and $170,000 and you’re married filing jointly, or between $70,000 and $85,000 and you’re single or you file as head of household.
+In 2022, the phaseout range for couples rises to $145,000 to $175,000, but the range for singles remains the same.
 You can’t claim the deduction if your tax-filing status is married filing separately.

 Some good news: On your federal tax return, you can get the tax savings even if you don’t itemize your deductions on Schedule A and instead claim the standard deduction.